 For employees who are exempt from the overtime provisions of the FLSA and California law, OLSE will assume that the minimum Health Care Expenditures should be calculated based upon a 40-hour work week, unless there is evidence that the Exempt Employee's regular work week is less than 40 hours.
-In instances where there is evidence that the Exempt Employee's regular work week is less than 40 hours, OLSE will use that figure in calculating the Health Care Expenditures.
+In instances where there is evidence that the Exempt Employee's regular work week is less than 40 hours, that figure shall be used in calculating the minimum Health Care Expenditures.